 The MLA Handbook is primarily used in the Arts.
 Other disciplines use different style guides.

 The focus of the MLA guidelines is on ease of reference.
 When you cite your sources in the body of your essay (what is called “in-text citation”), you most often have to provide only the author’s name and the page number.
 The rest of the bibliographic information is contained in your Works Cited page at the back of your paper.

-Now when it comes to those final citations, there are typically three key sections for each entry:
+When it comes to those final citations, there are typically three key sections for each entry:

 Each of these sections ends with a period.
-Within a section you separate information with commas.
+Within a section, you separate information with commas.

 Here is a more detailed overview of the basic structure, along with a specific example: